Add-Ons For Your Event

 What it consists of is me placing LED light pucks randomly around the walls.
 The puck is as big around as a volleyball, but only about 2 inches thick.
 Before anyone arrives, I lock them in on your color.

 Imagine if you will, you are having a fall wedding and your main color is a deep vibrant (Crown Royal) Purple.
 When your guests arrive, the whole room is glowing in your color.
-As sun continues to fall, the rooms becomes even more purple.
+As sun goes down and the rooms contains less natural lighting, the purple seems to intensify and glows even brighter, in YOUR color.

 Name In Lights as an add-on is $50